 Even if you don’t need to treat PVCs, it’s helpful to have this diagnosis in your medical chart.

-Patients tend to have a higher amount of PVCs during events like a procedure, so it’s beneficial for your other providers to have all of that information.
-Luckily, PVCs generally don’t cause issues during procedures, Chaudhari said.
+Patients tend to have a higher number of PVCs during events like a procedure, so it’s beneficial for your other health care clinicians to have all of that information.
+Luckily, PVCs generally don’t cause issues during procedures.